Are you using the proper amount of product?

 Cleanser → Dime-Sized

 Too little: Not enough cleanser means dirt and debris are likely still sitting in your pores, which can lead to breakouts.
 This is why we love a double-cleanse at night—with a gentle cleaners first, like balm or micellar water—or just two dime-sized washes with your regular cleanser.
-Especially when wearing makeup!
+The first round breaks up SPF and makeup, and the second gets deep into pores.

 Too much: If you have sensitive skin, sometimes over cleansing can lead to dryness and irritation.
 If you don’t, using too much simply means you’ll fly through the product faster with no added benefits.
 No thanks!